-This tried and trusted recipe is a lifesaver when it comes to getting a home cooked dinner on the table in a hurry.
-These salmon patties (aka salmon cakes) are hearty, satisfying and budget-friendly, too!
+This tried and trusted recipe is a perfect dinner choice for busy back-to-school weeknights.
+These salmon patties (aka salmon cakes) are hearty, satisfying, and budget-friendly.

 Your Simple Ingredients